 What is Osteoarthritis?

 Osteoarthritis is the most commonly diagnosed type of joint arthritis disease, which can affect hands, knees and hips.
 Knee arthritis is known to affect joint functionality causing knee pain and even leading to disability as it progresses.
-There are different stages of knee osteoarthritis, with 0 assigned to a normal, healthy knee right up to the advanced stage 4 that is severe OA.
+There are different stages of knee osteoarthritis (OA), with 0 assigned to a normal, healthy knee right up to the advanced stage 4, that is severe OA.

 The Center for Disease Control and Prevention has found that the number of people suffering from knee pain disorder is gradually rising, with approximately 1 in 2 people likely to develop symptomatic knee OA in their lifetime leading to significant impact on health, workplace productivity and economic costs.

 OA pain is easily identifiable through diagnostics and common symptoms.
 Some people who suffer from immense osteoarthritis knee pain may only show mild changes on x-ray, so it is extremely important to concentrate on the symptoms, rather than just the x-rays.
 Here is a look at the stages of osteoarthritis of the knee ranging from normal, minor, mild, moderate and severe stages, with appropriate treatment plans.